0x5bfa/0x5bfa/README.md

 ## About Me

 Hi there, I am 0x5BFA.
 I code every day for the fun of building something that excites me and I am proficient in C and C# and have developed a lot of software as you can see below.
 Currently, I'm the owner and a maintainer of [FluentHub](https://github.com/0x5bfa/FluentHub) and a developer team member of [Files](https://github.com/files-community/files).

-In the future, I would like to become well versed in various fields, including the web and low-layer fields, and develop with wonderful people at a tech giant.
+But, in the future, I would like to become well versed in various fields, including the web and low-layer fields, and develop with wonderful people at a tech giant.

 - Discord: [0x5BFA](https://discordapp.com/users/926892915362521130)
 - Outlook: onein528@outlook.com

-### Projects
+### Primary Projects

+<details><summary>Open to see</summary><div>

 - C: [win32-commands](https://github.com/0x5bfa/win32-commands) - A group of commands whose behaviors are almost the same to those of the cmd.exe using Win32API
 - C: [win32-apps](https://github.com/0x5bfa/win32-apps) - A group of commands that I made originally using Win32API